 Here, Hartman once again got to do what he did best — play a smug but endearing radio announcer named Bill McNeal.
 The show was smartly written and a critical and commercial success, running for five seasons — four of which included Hartman.

-After making the move back to California, Brynn Omdahl began to struggle once again with substance abuse.
+After making the move back to California, Brynn Omdahl began to struggle once again with substance abuse, a factor that eventually figured heavily into Phil Hartman’s death.
 The two were known to fight and threats were sometimes made and friends and family of Hartman were often not shy about the fact that they found Omdahl to be an unsettling presence.

-In addition to Cassandra Peterson’s strong feelings about Omdahl — now Brynn Hartman after Phil Hartman and Brynn Omdahl wed in 1987 — Hartman’s second wife, Lisa Strain, had her own run-ins with Hartman’s third wife.
+In addition to Cassandra Peterson’s strong feelings about Omdahl — now Brynn Hartman after they wed in 1987 — Hartman’s second wife, Lisa Strain, had her own run-ins with Hartman’s third wife.

 Despite the fact that Strain and Hartman had divorced, the two remained close friends; but when Strain had sent the Hartmans a congratulations card after the birth of their son Sean, Lisa Strain was not met with a thank you, but rather a death threat from Brynn Hartman.

-In the late 1990s as the Hartmans’ relationship began to deteriorate and Brynn Hartman spiraled deeper into the depths of substance abuse, friends and family had no idea about the violence that was about to erupt.
+In the late 1990s as the Hartmans’ relationship began to deteriorate and Brynn Hartman spiraled deeper into the depths of substance abuse, friends and family had no idea about the violence that was about to erupt, culminating in Phil Hartman’s death.

 Both Hartmans kept guns in their home and, oftentimes, Brynn Hartman would pick fights before bed.
 Phil Hartman developed a routine where he would pretend to be asleep as a way to avoid his wife’s abuse and her manic behavior.